 These ports are the same ports that the hypervisor browser-based management consoles also use.
 App Layering is using well-defined API calls through the hypervisor’s normal web service for communications with the hypervisor.

 For vSphere file uploads, and downloads are not performed by communicating with vCenter.
 And handled by direct communication with an ESXi host.
 For this reason, the vSphere connectors require a host to be defined and the host firewall must be configured to allow access from the App Layering appliance on port 443.

 Compositing Engines connect back to the App Layering Appliance for iSCSI connections on port 3260 and they make API calls to the appliance on port 443.
-The App Layering Appliance performs API calls to the Composting Engines also on port 443.
+The App Layering Appliance performs API calls to the Compositing Engines also on port 443.